SAP-samples/teched2023-XP264/exercises/ex2/README.md

 ## Exercise 2.2 Keep public access to applications by self-registration disabled

+For business-to-consumer (public) scenarios, social sign-on may be required.
+If activated users are allowed to log on with their Apple, Google, Facebook, Twitter, or LinkedIn accounts.
+By default, social sign-on is disabled, set to Off, and can be configured per application.
+Corporate identity lifecycle processes make social sign-on undesirable in most business-to-employee (B2E) and business-to-business (B2B) scenarios.

+Procedure

+1. Sign in to the administration console for SAP Cloud Identity Services.
+2. Under Applications and Resources, choose the Applications tile.
+3. Choose the application that you want to edit.
+4. Choose the Authentication and Access tab.
+5. Under AUTHENTICATION, enable or disable social sign-on.
+6. Once the application has been updated, the system displays the message Application <name of application> updated.

+With Social Sign-On users can log on to the application via one of the social providers.
+They can see this option on the logon page.
+Which social identity providers logos appear on the logon page of the application depends on the configurations you have made.

 ## Summary

-In this exercise you have learned how to identity potentially abandoned user accounts.
-In addition, you have seen how you can define custom password policies in Identity Authentication service
+In this exercise you have learned how to identity potentially not needed user accounts.
+In addition, you have seen how you can define custom password policies, and how to check for several settings related to the authentication of users.